Home » Notes » Medical-Surgical Nursing » Hypertension

 Main Topic: Antihypertensive Drugs

-The goal of hypertensive treatment I to prevent complications and death by achieving and maintaining the arterial blood pressure at 40/90 mmHg or lower.
+The goal of hypertension treatment is to prevent complications and death by achieving and maintaining arterial blood pressure at or below 130/80 mmHg.

 Pharmacologic Therapy